 11. Demanding a promotion to become a manager, when you haven’t shown any of the above to prove it.

 Are you a Western manager in India?
 Which of these tips apply to your workplace situation?
 Do you have any employees who are management material but need a little extra push?
-Corporates hire me to bring out the best in their key employees.
+Corporates hire me to help bridge the culture and communication gap between Americans and Indians.

 Take care to learn what is actually required in your company to acquire a management position.
 It is quite possible that in some Western companies, the senior employees may be surprised and even offended to hear that a junior has been promoted simply because he/she has actually researched and groomed himself/herself appropriately for the promotion at hand.